TOEYJIRAKID/DarkLight-Mode-Website/README.md

 ## 📌 **Project Overview** :

 Dark/Light Mode is a simple yet effective web application that enables users to switch between dark and light themes with a single click.
 With an intuitive UI and smooth transition effects, this project enhances user experience while reducing eye strain.
-The mode preference is stored, ensuring a consistent experience across visits.

 ## 🎯 **Objective** :